 In southern California, New Vista School is the only school of its kind designed specifically for students with high functioning autism.

 - instruction specific to the way students with ASD learn, using evidence-based interventions

 - a welcoming and supportive environment with teachers and other specialized staff members

 - programs that maximize the personal achievement and independence of our students

 - small class sizes, research-based programs, and integrated learning

 - a social skills program that is integrated into every aspect of our students’ educational experience

 - additional support to bridge the gap between high school and adult life

-New Vista School™ (NVS) is a small independent institution that was established forty years ago as La Monte Academie with the goal of serving students with special needs in the Orange County area.
+New Vista School™ (NVS) is a small independent institution that was established in 1976 as La Monte Academie with the goal of serving students with special needs in the Orange County area.
 The name was changed to New Vista School in 2006 and the mission narrowed to serve students who are diagnosed with high functioning Autism, and similar learning disabilities.